brianjbeach/blog.brianbeach.com/content/posts/2024-05-14-amazon-q-v1-4-not-woring-in-code-server/index.md

 - Amazon Q Developer
 ---

+NOTE: This issue was resolved on May 15th 2024.

-There is an issue with the sign-in flow in the v1.4 of the Amazon Q Developer extension release last night.
-This only impacts Code Server used in the workshop and does not impact the desktop version.
+~~There is an issue with the sign-in flow in the v1.4 of the Amazon Q Developer extension release last night.
+This only impacts Code Server used in the workshop and does not impact the desktop version.~~

-To revert to v1.3, run the following script in the Code Server terminal.
+~~To revert to v1.3, run the following script in the Code Server terminal.~~

 ```
 sudo rm -f /tmp/AmazonWebServices.amazon-q-vscode.vsix